About the Society of Certified Senior Advisors

 CE can be submitted several different ways; click here for options

-CSAs can fulfill the ethics requirement by completing The CSA’s Roles, Rules and Responsibilities ethics module/exam; click here to access the exam (login required).
+CSAs can fulfill the ethics requirement by completing The CSA’s Roles, Rules and Responsibilities Ethics Module; click here to access the module (login required).
 Other ethics courses can also be submitted, as long as they are approved by SCSA.

 A number of different activities qualify for CSA CE credit; click here to view descriptions of acceptable CSA CE activities.